regro/regolith/news/noyearinprum.rst

  * Cleaned code in l_projecta for more readable filtering
  * a_projectum so that it doesn't automatically prepend a year to the id of new projecta.
+ * updated schema so it doesn't model id pattern with prepended date

 **Deprecated:** None